-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Raise deck to the transport (4.5" cutting height) position.
-Lift the front of unit and support unit using jack stands or equivalent support.
+- Stop engine, wait for all moving parts to stop, and remove key. a) - Raise deck to the transport (4.5" (11.4cm) cutting height) position.
+Lift the b) front of unit and support unit using jack stands or equivalent support.